-Join Joe Dolson for an in-depth discussion in this video Accessible theme guidelines: Learn about controls and keyboard navigation, part of Accessibility for WordPress.
+Join Joe Dolson for an in-depth discussion in this video Accessible theme guidelines: Learn about controls and keyboard navigation, part of WordPress: Accessibility.

 - Being able to navigate a website using your keyboard…and to be able to use all of the controls you encounter…while you do it, are very important.…Keyboard navigation depends on two things.…One, being able to see where you are…while you navigate around the site, and two,…being able to activate and use every control you encounter.…One of the important things to look at…in how your site is structured…is what kind of elements you're using for web controls.…